salimfadhley/mind_of_steele/scripts/mind_of_steele_106.md

 > Clip: What if I told you that everything you know about energy is about to change?
 Imagine never having to stop for gas again.
 Never having to charge your car.
 Never having to worry about fuel prices.
 Sounds impossible, right?
 That's exactly what they said about Tesla.

-Link 2: In the public imagination, the inventor and electronic engineer, Nikola Tesla is remembered as some kind of shamanic genius.
+Link 2: In the popular imagination, the inventor and electronic engineer, Nikola Tesla is remembered as some kind of shamanic genius.
 He's considered a spiritual folk hero whose almost mystical discoveries transcended the known laws of physics.
 According to legend, he invented devices so radically ahead of their time, our modern science has yet to catch up.

 And according to this mythical version of his life: Tesla had invented anz energy transmission technology that would have rendered fossil fuels irrelevant.
 We would need no more power stations.
 No batteries, just limitless, energy plucked from thin air.